Transit-Community Center Project

 approximately 200 square feet to the armory building

-- Add a “back corridor” between the gym and the potential
+Add a “back corridor” between the gym and the potential retail

-retail to facilitate access to the gym, retailers, locker rooms
+to facilitate access to the gym, retailers, and program spaces

-- Erect a canopy that covers the sidewalk along Franklin
+Erect a canopy that covers the sidewalk along Franklin Street

-- Street frontage improvements per City code along Franklin
+Street frontage improvements per City code along Franklin and

 EXISTING ARMORY BUILDING